M. Karunanidhi: Resignation, 1983

-Karunanidhi and DMK general secretary K. Anbazhagan resigned from the State Assembly soon after the 1983 anti-Tamil riots in Sri Lanka in protest of the union government and state's failure to defend the Eelam tamils in Sri Lanka.
+Karunanidhi and DMK general secretary K. Anbazhagan resigned from the State Assembly soon after the 1983 anti-Tamil riots in Sri Lanka in protest of the union government and state's failure to defend Eelam Tamils.
 In May 1986, Karunanidhi established the Tamil Eelam Supporters Organisation (TESO) and held a major national conclave in Madurai to promote the Tamil aspiration for self-determination in Sri Lanka.

 Soon after AIADMK's election win in 1980, Congress abandoned its ally DMK and allied with AIADMK.
 The 1984 elections took place against the backdrop of Prime Minister Indira Gandhi's assassination.
 In December 1984, contested as allies in both Lok Sabha and the State Assembly which conducted together and were carried to victory by the sympathy generated for Indira Gandhi and MGR who was undergoing a Kidney transplant in New york.
 After being voted to the legislative council in April 1984, Karunanidhi decided to skip the elections.
 In 1986, the MLC was however abolished by the Chief Minister, MG Ramachandran.

 Karunanidhi was instrumental in bringing the seven-party National Front together in Chennai in October 1988.
 With a plea for social justice, he backed Vishwanath Pratap Singh and his announcement of the Mandal Commission Report.
 Earlier on 17 September 1988, he organised a large rally in Chennai with largely DMK members and a public meeting to commemorate the National Front's formation.
 It was the largest rally Chennai has ever seen.
 Its inauguration was attended by 20 top national opposition leaders, including three non-Congress(I) chief ministers.